Mrpolack/Pico-and-Waveshare-zero-Ducky_multilanguage/README.md

 * click the download .UF2 Now button
 * Drag and drop the file from your downloads to the root
 * It will disconnect and reconnect as Circuitpy

-NEXT:
-All files needed for Pico Ducky and in the zip folder.
+* All files needed for Pico Ducky and in the "rp2040_multilanguage" folder.
 I took all the work out of it so all you Have to do is download the zip file and extract.
 Once extracted, copy all and place inside on the root.
-I have taken the liberty of populating the payload file with the infamous rick roll to prank your friends.
-If you do not use chrome, feel free to change it to the browser of your choice.

-Enjoy!!
+The default payload is just a test for some special chars, feel free to edit as you like

+Enjoy!! (@xHackTechx thanks again for the original project)